As an Amazon Associate, I earn from qualifying purchases.

 • Reduce the temperature to medium-high, and cook uncovered for 8-10 minutes while stirring occasionally.
 The orzo will be ready when all the liquid has cooked out.

-• Remove the pan from heat and stir in the pesto, sliced tomatoes, and feta.
+• Remove the pan from the heat and gently stir in the pesto, grape tomatoes, and feta.

 Notes